joeRob2468/bws-craft-starter-bootstrap/README.md

 6. Run `git submodule init` and `git submodule update` to make sure the `laradock` folder is up-to-date.
 7. Run `chmod +x laradock.sh` to make sure `laradock.sh` is executable.
 8. Run `./laradock.sh install` to install the docker-sync gem and set up your default laradock environment.
-9. Run `./laradock.sh up` to and start your Laradock service containers.
+9. Run `./laradock.sh up` to start your Laradock service containers.
 This will take a while.

 #### Step Two - set up Craft CMS in your Laradock workspace